Integral Harnack estimates and the rate of extinction of singular fractional diffusion: - estimate

-Recalling the definitions of $Q_\infty$ and $Q_0$, respectively, we conclude. \end{proof} \begin{remark} Formula \eqref{bounded-solutions} alone shows that local weak solutions are locally bounded in the range $p_c<p\leq 2$.
-We observe that if $r>2$, then it is possible to arrive to bound the supremum of $u$ with its $L^r$ norm by a simple use of H\"older inequality.
+\begin{remark} Formula \eqref{bounded-solutions} alone shows that local weak solutions are locally bounded in the range $p_c<p\leq 2$.
+We observe that if $r>2$, then it is possible to bound the supremum of $u$ with its $L^r$ norm by a simple use of H\"older inequality.

 \end{remark}